uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 (here we will add a decision tree/ flow-chart)

-Your code is derivative work if you have started from an existing code and made changes to it or if you incorporated an existing code into your code.
+Your code is derivative work if you have started (partially) from an existing code and made changes to it or if you incorporated an existing code into your code.

 If your code is derivative work, then **you need to check the license of the